 Let’s find out with these common examples –

 The lobby is the first thing an employee or client sees when he enters the office.
 Designing a lobby to make it appeal to both parties is equally important.
 The lobby can also be a place for employees to have impromptu meetings when meeting rooms are occupied.
 A quiet area with comfortable chairs and industry books for reading and research keeps clients/visitors occupied while waiting and also adds value to the staff.

-Meeting rooms can also be multi purposed.
-While offices in prime locations like KLCC or KL Sentral may not have the luxury of space to include gaming room, pool table and other types of recreational facilities.
+Meeting rooms can also be multi-purposed.
+While offices in prime locations like KLCC or KL Sentral may not have the luxury of space to include a gaming room, pool table,s and other types of recreational facilities.
 Having a meeting room that can be converted into a game room is one option.

 They say that the best ideas come when one is in the toilet!
 This is no joke.
 You would be surprised by the amount of time one spends in the washroom especially when colleagues are spotted there!
 It is no wonder why many businesses take advantage of this basic necessity as a communal space.
 Keeping a communal wall outside the washroom where employees can brainstorm or write down spontaneous ideas encourages creative thinking.

 The above post has described how the design of your office plays a big role in the productivity of your employees.
 Research also shows that workplace design influences health, well-being, employee satisfaction, and performance.
 Increasing engagement and collaboration at your workplace through Communal Spaces will not be a huge investment but can certainly influence business performance.